 Last year, Chinese shoppers spent about $8 billion just on Alibaba’s websites.
 In a single day.
 This year they spent $14.3 billion.

-And it’s not just singles “treating themselves.”
+And it’s not just single people “treating themselves.”
 (As if being single is something Chinese people should cry over and buy themselves a treat to feel better.)
 Everyone takes part in the festivities, buying everything from clothing to Tasmanian baby formula.

 Meanwhile, there are at least 190 million single people in China between 20 and 35, according to China’s own state-run CCTV News.
 And they mostly spent their special day at home – shopping alone.